 Between them, the cities of Kanazawa and Nagano offer Japan’s ultimate winter wonderland – all within easy reach of Tokyo.

-With its intoxicating blend of ancient and modern; of stunning natural beauty and awe-inspiring man-made monuments; and experiences ranging from the exhilarating to the serenely sublime, Japan offers travellers the perfect ‘choose your own adventure’ kind of holiday.
+With its intoxicating blend of ancient and modern; of stunning natural beauty and awe-inspiring man-made monuments; and experiences ranging from the exhilarating to the serenely sublime, Nagano and Kanazawa, offers travellers to Japan the perfect ‘choose your own adventure’ kind of holiday.
 The only challenge?
 Figuring out how to make the most of your time in this inimitable country.

 Day 1: Tokyo to Nagano – hit the slopes at Togakushi Ski Area